mcneel/developer.rhino3d.com/_guide_topics/cpp/what_is_the_cpp_sdk.md

 The Rhino C/C++ Software Development Kit (SDK) is an API for customizing and extending Rhino for Windows.
 The SDK consists primarily of C++ headers and libraries that can be used to build Rhino extensions called *Plugins*.
 Plugins are Windows DLLs that can be loaded into the Rhino process and interact directly with the Rhino application.
 Rhino plugin modules use the file extension *.rhp* instead of the more common *.dll*.

-The Rhino C/C++SDK provides a robust set of tools with which a developer can use to take full advanatage of Rhino.
+The Rhino C/C++SDK provides a robust set of tools with which a developer can use to take full advantage of Rhino.
 These tools provide direct access to its database structures, geometry, graphics system, file I/O, command definitions, and much more.

 As with all of our development tools, the Rhino C/C++ SDK is free, royalty free, and includes free developer support.